-Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9-Billion Light Years Away
+Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9 Billion Light-Years Away

 Ordinary Stars And Why They Matter

 Observing stars, even with the powerful features of the Hubble Space Telescope, continues to be a big challenge for astronomers.
-However, they got lucky with Icarus which is located nine billion light-years away.
-At this distance, it’s easier to observe star explosions or a supernova or an entire galaxy rather than an individual star.
+However, they got lucky with Icarus, which is located nine billion light-years away.
+At this distance, it’s easier to observe star explosions or an entire galaxy rather than an individual star.

 More than halfway across the universe, an enormous blue star nicknamed Icarus is the farthest individual star ever seen.
 Using gravitational lensing, Hubble was able to pinpoint this faraway star and set a new distance record: https://t.co/eylSuu296c pic.twitter.com/DxbV3YCQNr